H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

   \]
   Intuitively, \(S_a\) is the set of items that share critical tags with \(x_a\) and are therefore treated as correlated.

 In the context of geography, tags in \(T_i\) include explicit references to GeoDB feature IDs, counties, districts, and other spatial units.
-This ties the abstract Hilbert-space vectors directly to concrete geometries stored in PostGIS and to `geodb_*` Chroma collections.
+This ties the abstract Hilbert‑space vectors directly to concrete geometries stored in PostGIS and to `geodb_*` Chroma collections.

 ## 8.3 Conceptual Entanglement Update Rule